trinitybest/stocktwits_web_scraping/README.md

 I'm still updating this project.
 If you find any bugs, please kindly raise an issue:)
 The solution is not optimal yet.
 I'm working a more sophisticated solution.
+##The Second Approach
+This approach gets data by using "GET" resquest from a customized URL.